eaprelsky/infodynamics/book/14_the_future_of_human_communication.md

 ## The Choice Before Us

-Information physics gives humanity unprecedented power to shape how we think, communicate, and understand each other.
+Information dynamics gives humanity unprecedented power to shape how we think, communicate, and understand each other.
 Like all powerful technologies, it can be used for either human flourishing or exploitation.

 **The Dystopian Path:**
-- **Cognitive manipulation:** Using information physics to exploit rather than enhance human thinking
+- **Cognitive manipulation:** Using information dynamics to exploit rather than enhance human thinking
 - **Social fragmentation:** Creating isolated echo chambers that prevent collective understanding
 - **Democratic degradation:** Undermining the cognitive foundations of self-governance
 - **Human diminishment:** Replacing human thinking with artificial systems rather than augmenting it

 **The Flourishing Path:**
-- **Cognitive enhancement:** Using information physics to help people think more clearly and effectively
+- **Cognitive enhancement:** Using information dynamics to help people think more clearly and effectively
 - **Social connection:** Creating communication systems that bridge differences and build understanding
 - **Democratic strengthening:** Improving collective decision-making and citizen participation
 - **Human augmentation:** Enhancing natural human capabilities while preserving autonomy and dignity